genshinsim/gcsim/ui/packages/docs/docs/reference/config.md

 This means that gcsim will generate 1 clear elemental particle every 480 to 720 frames randomly.

 :::note
-If you multiple `energy every` lines are added, then the values specified by the final one will be used.
+If multiple `energy every` lines are added, then the values specified by the final one will be used.
 :::

 :::info